 How to uninstall Office from Windows 10 using Settings

-Use these steps to uninstall Microsoft Office from Windows 10 using Settings:
+To uninstall Microsoft Office from Windows 10 with Settings, use these steps:

 Click on Apps & features.